dcs-damo/operation-jericho/README.md

 # operation-jericho
-DCS mission recrteating the historical bombing of Amiens prison
+DCS mission recreating the historical bombing of Amiens prison